Brighton-Hedger-NOAA/data-archiving-guide/docs/whats-next.md

 ---
 layout: default
-title: 'Afterwards: What to Expect'
+title: Post-Submission
-parent: Workshops
+parent: Full Archive Workflow
-nav_order: 9
+nav_order: 7
 ---

 # Afterwards: Post-Submission Process
-### Once you have submitted your archive package, the following steps are handled by different teams.
-This page outlines what to expect after you have clicked 'Submit'.
+### Once the archive package has been submitted, the following steps are handled by different teams.
+This page outlines what to expect.

 ---